 For this reason, the industry as a whole has been constantly innovating in recent years around hybrid mattresses, in an attempt to combine the best of both approaches, while avoiding the drawbacks of each.
 And Allswell is no exception, with its three main mattresses all being hybrid models.
 These are:

 - The Allswell.
-Allswell's cheapest mattress is 10 inches thick and somewhere between a medium and a medium-firm.
+Allswell's cheapest mattress is 10 inches thick and a medium-firm.
 At its base is a 7-inch deep support core of pocketed coils.
 This is topped off with a 2-inch layer of memory foam with charcoal and copper gel infusions, then a 0.5 inch of firmer memory foam, and finally a quilted cover.

 - The Allswell Luxe.
 Allswell's second cheapest mattress is 12 inches thick, and closer to a medium.
 In this model, the support core of pocketed coils is 8 inches deep.
 Next there's a 1-inch transition layer of high-density polyfoam, followed by a 2-inch comfort layer of copper-infused memory foam.
 Finally comes a quilted cover padded with 1 inch of gel-infused memory foam.

 - The Allswell Supreme.
 As the name suggests, this is Allswell’s highest-end and most expensive mattress.
 At 14 inches thick, it’s a little softer than the Allswell and a little firmer than the Luxe.
 This model is made up of four layers, starting with a support core of pocketed coils with reinforced borders.
 Next comes a transition layer of polyfoam, then graphite and copper-gel infused memory foam; a built-in European-style pillow top; and finally a quilted top.